 How Many Different Bank Accounts Should You Have?

-Essentially, all your money is still held in the same account but the bank offers you the ability to divide it up online so it appears to be residing in different accounts.
+Essentially, all your money is still held in the same account, but the bank offers you the ability to divide it up online, so it appears to reside in different accounts.

-Technically we do not have separate accounts for each category you see in the picture, the buckets feature they offer (pictured above) is simply a way for you to organize your funds and makes it very simple to move money back and forth between each “bucket” since you’re not actually transferring the money, just labeling it differently.
+Ally bank offers this functionality with its “buckets” feature.
+Instead of having separate accounts for each category, buckets allow you to organize your funds and easily move money back and forth between each “bucket” since you’re not actually transferring the money, just labeling it differently.

-If you’d prefer to keep all your savings in one place, another option would be to manage your balances with a spreadsheet or printable tracker like you’ll find in my printable budget bundle.
+If you’d prefer to keep all your savings in one place, another option would be to manage your balances with a spreadsheet or printable tracker, as you’ll find in my printable budget bundle.

 This is a great solution if you take more of a hands-on approach to managing your finances.
 It gives you a good visual to quickly see where your accounts stand at any time without having to log in to your bank account (especially handy if you keep savings at multiple different banks).